-In addition, during the preparation of the 2023 Annual Financial Statements, management noted an error in the prior year's classification of certain mortgages within our portfolio.
-It was found that gross mortgages worth \$29,972,000, pertaining to multi-unit residential buildings with four or more units, had been mistakenly categorized under "Residential Construction."
-The appropriate classification for these is "Residential Developments."
-Gross mortgage totaling \$465,000 for a multi-unit residential building was incorrectly classified as "Residential" instead of the correct category, "Residential Developments".
-Gross mortgages totaling \$2,089,000 for vacant land was incorrectly classified as "Residential" instead of the correct category, "Vacant Land".
+In addition, during the preparation of the 2023 Audited Annual Financial Statements, management noted an error in the prior year's classification of certain mortgages within our portfolio.
+It was found that gross mortgages worth \$27,616,000, pertaining to multi-unit residential buildings with four or more units, had been mistakenly categorized under "Residential Construction."
+The appropriate classification for these is "Residential Developments.
+A gross mortgage totaling \$465,000 for a multi-unit residential building was incorrectly classified as "Residential" instead of the correct category, "Residential Developments".
+Gross mortgages totaling \$1,563,000 for residential buildings was incorrectly classified as "Residential Construction" instead of the correct category, "Residential".
+A gross mortgage totaling \$90,000 for vacant land was incorrectly classified as "Residential" instead of the correct category, "Vacant Land".
+A gross mortgage totaling \$305,000 for a multi-unit residential building was incorrectly classified as "Residential" instead of the correct category, "Residential building was incorrectly classified as "Residential" instead of the correct category, "Residential building was incorrectly classified as "Residential" instead of the correct category, "Residential building was incorrectly classified as "Residential" instead of the correct category, "Residential building was incorrectly classified as "Residential" instead of the correct category, "Residential building was incorrectly classified as "Residential" instead of the correct category, "Residential building was incorrectly classified as "Residential" instead of the correct category, "Residential building was incorrectly classified as "Residential" instead of the correct category, "Residential building was incorrectly classified as "Residential" instead of the correct category, "Residential building was incorrectly classified as "Residential" instead of the correct category, "Residential building was incorrectly classified as "Residential" i

-These discrepancies have been corrected in the prior year's financial statements and rectified in the current financial statements to accurately reflect the nature of our mortgage investments, as elaborated on Note 4 of the amended and restated interim financial statements for the six months ended June 30, 2023.
+These discrepancies have been corrected in the prior year's financial statements and rectified in the current financial statements to accurately reflect the nature of our mortgage investments, as elaborated on Note 4 of the amended and restated Interim Financial Statements for the nine months ended September 30, 2023.